chriswendt/ietf/draft-wendt-verified-token.md

 **3. Verified Token (VT)**

 The Verify Token (VT) is constructed based on JWT [RFC7519] and JWS [RFC7515] specifications.
-JWS defines the use of JSON data structures in a specified canonical format for signing data coresponding to JOSE header, JWS Payload, and JWS Signature.
+JWS defines the use of JSON data structures in a specified canonical format for signing data corresponding to JOSE header, JWS Payload, and JWS Signature.
 JWT defines specific set of claims that are represented by specified key value pairs which can be extended with custom keys for specific applications.

 **3.1.
 Verified Token Header**

-The JWS token header is a JOSE header that defines the type and encryption algoirthm used in the token.
+The JWS token header is a JOSE header that defines the type and encryption algorithm used in the token.
 An example of the header for the case of a RSASSA-PKCS1-v1_5 SHA-256 digital signature would be the following,

 	{ "typ":"JWT",
       "alg":"RS256"}